Fast Company Exist

 According to the World Health Organization, air pollutants have become one of the top environmental risk to the health to children since their immune systems and lungs are not fully developed yet at the time the exposure begins.

-The Urban Canaries explore new approaches to combatting air pollution, specifically for younger children.
+As a concept, the Urban Canaries explore new interactions to combat air pollution, specifically for younger children.

 Rather than simply translating measured data into visuals, they facilitate new conversations between parent and child that help to avoid inner city air pollution in the future.